 Aim.
-Our primary aim is to get insight into the psychological and neurophysiological underpinnings of social decision making in humans as well as in great apes.
+Our primary aim is to get insight into the psychological and neurophysiological underpinnings of emotions in humans and great apes.

-Beautiful video by Evy van Berlo of two bonobos, mother and child, embracing.
+Beautiful video by PhD student Evy van Berlo of two bonobos, mother and child, embracing.

 On March 8th, 2016, Prof. Matsuzawa and Jan van Hooff went into discussion at the Leiden Sieboldhuis.

 On November 6th, 2016, the LIBC public symposium ‘the Social Brain’ took place in ‘de Leidse Schouwburg’.

 Presentation for the broader audience at NWO Bessensap in Utrecht.
 June 12th, 2015.